ec-europa/europa-component-library/docs/conventions/component.md

 #### Generic mixin use

-Call of the mixin defined in generic component, with custom parameters.
+Call the mixin defined in the generic component with custom parameters.

 #### Additional CSS rules